2014 Call for Papers

 Modernism and postmodernism largely are considered urban movements.
 Many of the great works of the 20th century and after are set in the city and describe the complex and often dense nature of urban areas.
 But many writers of these periods, from E M Forster to Kazuo Ishiguro, either exalt the countryside in their writing or flee the city in order to be more productive as writers.
 We seek papers that discuss in some way the tension between the city and the countryside in England after 1900.
 Papers due by June 17 to Timothy Sutton (email@example.com)

 Fabricating the Body

-Please send 250-word abstracts by May 31st to Eva English, firstname.lastname@example.org
+Please send 250 word abstracts by May 31st to panel chair, Sarah Burcon, firstname.lastname@example.org.

-Topic: Medieval and Early Modern Evangelism in Letters
+Suggested: Medieval and Early Modern Medicine and Myths

-Please send 250-word abstracts by June 5th to Jennifer Morrissey, email@example.com.
+Please send 250-word abstracts by June 17th to Jennifer Morrissey, firstname.lastname@example.org<mailto:email@example.com>.